-- 1. Must be within the department/offices paid hours budget. - 2.
-Workers cannot be on academic, work, or social probation. - 3.
-Workers must sign a contract specifying the conditions of their paid hours employment and complete tax withholding forms. - 4.
-Unless an exception is made, students will not work more than (10) hours extra per week. - 5.
-Students must be on track with tuition hours based on the schedule provided by the Work Office at the beginning of each semester before paid hours can be earned. - 6.
-Student workers will be paid a legal rate as determined by federal or state law for students working at the college, recognizing that Blackburn College is a private institution it is exempt from meeting state minimum wage. - 7.
-In order to be compensated for their hours, students must fill out and submit a Direct Deposit form.
+- Must be within the department/offices paid hours budget. - Workers cannot be on academic, work, or social probation. - Workers must sign a contract specifying the conditions of their paid hours employment and complete tax withholding forms. - Unless an exception is made, students will not work more than (10) hours extra per week. - Students must not be under time based on the schedule provided by the Work Office at the beginning of each semester before paid hours can be earned. - Students will be held to the guidelines of the department they are working paid hours in. - Students will be held to the guidelines of the department they are working paid hours in.
+The college strongly recommends compensation via Direct Deposit.
+Students are encouraged to fill out and submit a Direct Deposit form.

 NOTE: Appropriate staff supervisors will be responsible to verify student manager, resident assistant, and resident director managerial and leadership work.
-Which they receive a stipend over and above the Work Program tuition credit.
-Supervisors are responsible to submit a written pay authorization to the College Business Office documenting the amount of the stipend and pay intervals.
+They receive a stipend over and above the Work Program tuition credit.
+Supervisors are responsible to submit a written pay authorization to the Human Resources Office documenting the amount of the stipend and pay intervals.
+Any student employee with a stipend should not receive extra stipends and/or paid hours.